nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## HEALPix Sky Maps

 [HEALPix](https://healpix.sourceforge.io) (<b>H</b>ierarchical, <b>E</b>qual <b>A</b>rea, and iso-<b>L</b>atitude <b>Pix</b>elisation) is a scheme for indexing positions on the unit sphere.
-For localization of events, the multi-messenger community uses the standard [HEALPix](https://healpix.sourceforge.io) format with the file extension `.fits.gz`, as well as multi-resolution HEALPix format with the file extension `.multiorder.fits`.
+For localization of events, the multi-messenger community uses the standard HEALPix, @2005ApJ...622..759G with the file extension `.fits.gz`, as well as multi-resolution HEALPix, @2015A&A...578A.114F with the file extension `.multiorder.fits`.
 The preferred format is the multi-resolution HEALPix format.

 ### Multi-Order Sky Maps